 How do I apply for financial aid?

 The financial aid application process collects information about your family's income, assets, family composition and other circumstances.
-All requirements are detailed on the financial aid office website.
+All requirements and submission instructions are detailed on the Financial Aid & Educational Financing website.
+Learn more about affordability and aid at Columbia.

 Will my chances for admission be affected if I apply for financial aid?

-As a foreign student, you should determine what amount you feel you and your family could afford to pay each year for four years of study.
+As an international student that will be read in a need-aware manner, you should determine what amount you feel you and your family could afford to pay each year for four years of study.
 If you conclude that you and your family will be unable to assume the estimated total cost of attendance, you should apply for financial aid at the same time you apply for admission.
 If you are traveling to Columbia from another country, you will also want to consider travel expenses.
 If you do not apply for financial aid at the time of applying, you cannot be considered for financial aid in the future unless there has been a drastic and unforeseeable change in your family's circumstances.

 How much is tuition?

-Most recent Cost of Attendance figures - including tuition, mandatory fees, room and board, and other expenses - are listed on the Financial Aid and Educational Financing website.
+The most recent Cost of Attendance figures—including tuition, mandatory fees, room and board, and other expenses—are listed on the Financial Aid and Educational Financing website.

 Will my financial aid package be any different if I apply for admission under the Early Decision Program?